cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 This command should display the `conda` version (4.8.2 in the example).
 If it results in an error message, something is wrong with the Anaconda installation (in this case, consult the [installation instructions](https://docs.anaconda.com/anaconda/install/) to fix the problem).

-It is useful to know which packages are installed in our Anaconda distribution.
+It is useful to know which packages are installed on our computer.
 We can use the following command to find out:

 ```shell
 $ conda list